shaundano/project-elephant/docs/Phase 4/spin-down.md

 # Spin Down

 We just have two more Lambdas at the end that handle termination.
 One is called `meeting-safety-net`.
 The next one is called `terminator`.
-I think the best way to explain it is via a drawing.

 !!! info "Note - Logic Flow"
     (logic chart right here via Figma)